rebeam-org-zz/pandocker/README.md

 2. Alternatively, in VS Code, you can use the command `Docker Image: Build Image...` to build from `Dockerfile`, then accept default tag `pandocker:latest`.

-3. To process a markdown file, use the same style of command as for the parent `pandoc/latex:2.6` image:
+3. To process a markdown file, use the same style of command as for the parent `pandoc/core:2.9.2.1` image:

    ```shell
    docker run --rm --volume "`pwd`:/data" --user `id -u`:`id -g` pandocker:latest --standalone --mathjax --lua-filter /filters/graphviz.lua  -H /styles/default-styles-header.html example.md -o out/example.html
    ```

-4. For other formats, change the extension of the output file from `.html` to e.g. `.pdf` or `.docx`.
+4. For other formats, change the extension of the output file from `.html` to e.g. `.docx`.
 Note that docx uses the default pandoc styling in the output, which is quite reasonable.
-PDF uses latex, and is therefore very latexy - see Caveats below.

 5. To connect to the container if needed for debug, use `docker run -it --volume "`pwd`:/data" --entrypoint "/bin/sh" pandocker:latest`